alex1162/video-coding/seminar2/README.md

 *> .venv\Scripts\activate (windows, PowerShell)*

 *> source .venv/bin/activate (linux)*

-Finally, we create a dockerfile.
-We will call it *Dockerfile_api* and it will contain the necessary information to run the api.
-We store it in a subfolder called *docker*, which will contain related files.

-We later added a requirements.txt file which contains the libraries that need to be installed in order to run the project.
-This file is stored in the *api* folder, which is described later on.

 **2. Put ffmpeg inside a Docker**
 We create a new dockerfile called Dockerfile_ffmpeg.
 We get ffmpeg from *jrottenberg/ffmpeg:latest*, which already prepares a minimalist Docker image with FFmpeg.
 As we will need to run continuously this docker in the background (to be able to call the functions that depend on it), we add a command to do so.
 We also add the directory of the media folder, which will be shared with the api docker and will be used to store the media we will use.